A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Setup and definitions

 \begin{condition} There exists an even integer $Q > 2$ and $\gamma>0$ such that both \end{condition}

-\paragraph{Notes about Condition~\ref{cond:niceQandgamma}:} Throughout the text we will let $Q$, $\gamma$ be such numbers.
+\paragraphLocal{Notes about Condition~\ref{cond:niceQandgamma}:} Throughout the text we will let $Q$, $\gamma$ be such numbers.
 Note that it is possible that this condition can be loosened to allow $Q$ to be rational, but then we need to trust a claim in Andrews and Pollard (1994) that their Theorem 2.2 would still hold for $Q$ not an even integer.
-Condition~\ref{cond:niceQandgamma} will hold when the correlation between $\err_{mi}$ and $\err_{mj}$ is a rapidly decaying function of $\vert i -j \vert$.
-If this correlation is always zero for each $|i-j|>M$ (making the error sequences $(\err_{mi})_{1 \leq i \leq m}$ $M$-dependent for each $m$), Condition~\ref{cond:niceQandgamma} will hold.